jonmccord/ExplicitMusicTagger/ExplicitMusicTagger/Files/README.md

 ### Instructions

+#### Setup

+In order for this application to work, the song files should have lyrics updated in the metadata.
+"MediaHuman Lyrics Finder" is an application I've used and suggest for this.
+It finds song lyrics from different sources and updates the file.
+"MediaHuman Lyrics Finder" will not work on songs from Apple purchases or downloaded from Apple's Music subscription.
+Please read the section toward the bottom of this ReadMe about songs from Apple Music subscription

+#### Drag Your Files

-Drag .m4a files or folders containing .m4a files to the "Files to Process" window.
-Preferrably these files should have lyrics added to them.
-"MediaHuman Lyrics Finder" is an application I've used.
+Drag song files or folder with song files (.m4a or .m4p) to the "Files to Process" window.
+Make your selection and click "Process."

 #### The Confirmation Process

 WARNING: You are going to still see some language!

-During this process, the application will look through the lyrics to find anything on the "Base Explict Word List."
+During this process, the application will look through the lyrics in the metadata to find anything on the "Base Explict Word List."
 If it finds something, it will prompt you to confirm if what it found was actually explicit or not.
 If a song is deemed explicit, the "Comments" metadata tag will have the string `[Explicit]` added.

 Why are you confirming?
 Because artists are creative and make up new compound words including ones with bad language.
 But don't worry!
 You will be asked less and less as files are processed.